Adaptive Bernstein-von Mises theorems in Gaussian white noise: Statistical setting

-This condition says that each block $(f_N,...,f_{\lceil \rho N \rceil })$ of consecutive components contains at least a fixed fraction (in the $\ell_2$-sense) of the size of a ``typical" element of $\mathcal{Q}(\beta,R)$, so that the signal looks similar at all frequency levels (see \cite{SzVVVZ,Ni,NiSz} for further discussion).
-The lower bound can be slightly weakened to permit for example logarithmic deviations from $N^{-2\beta}$.
+We denote the class of self-similar elements of $\mathcal{Q}(\beta,R)$ by $\mathcal{Q}_{SS}(\beta,R,\varepsilon)$. \end{definition} This condition says that each block $(f_N,...,f_{\lceil \rho N \rceil })$ of consecutive components contains at least a fixed fraction (in the $\ell_2$-sense) of the size of a ``typical" element of $\mathcal{Q}(\beta,R)$, so that the signal looks similar at all frequency levels (see \cite{SzVVVZ,Ni,NiSz} for further discussion).
+The parameters $N_0$ and $\rho$ affect the results of this article through the sample size at which the asymptotic results take effect, that is $n \rightarrow \infty$ implicitly implies statements of the form ``for $n\geq n_0$ large enough", where $n_0$ depends on $N_0$ and $\rho$.
+For this reason, the impact of $N_0$ and $\rho$ is not explicitly mentioned below and one may simply treat these constants as fixed (e.g. $N_0=2$ and $\rho=2$).
+The lower bound in Definition \ref{self condition} can be slightly weakened to permit for example logarithmic deviations from $N^{-2\beta}$.
 However since this results in additional technicality whilst adding little extra insight, we do not pursue such a generalization here.
 It is possible to consider a weaker self-similarity condition using a strictly frequentist approach \cite{NiSz}, though this has not been explored in the Bayesian setting and it is unclear whether our approach extends in such a way.
 Let $K_j (f) = \sum_k \langle f , \phi_{jk} \rangle \phi_{jk}$ denote the wavelet projection at resolution level $j$.
 In $L^\infty$ we consider Condition 3 of Gin\'e and Nickl \cite{GiNi}, which can only be slightly relaxed \cite{Bu}. \begin{definition} Fix a positive integer $j_0$.
 We say that a function $f \in \mathcal{H} (\beta,R)$ is \emph{self-similar} if there exists a constant $\varepsilon>0$ such that

 We denote the class of self-similar elements of $\mathcal{H}(\beta,R)$ by $\mathcal{H}_{SS}(\beta,R,\varepsilon)$. \end{definition} In particular, since $f \in \mathcal{H} (\beta,R)$, we have that $\norm{K_j (f) - f}_{\infty} \asymp 2^{-j\beta}$ for all $j \geq j_0$.
 What we really require is that there is at least one significant coefficient at the level $\log_2 ( (n/\log n)^{1/(2\beta + 1)})$ that the posterior distribution can detect.
 However, this level depends also on unknown constants in practice (see proof of Proposition \ref{credible band}) and so we require a statement for all (sufficiently large) resolution levels as in Definition \ref{self condition 2}.
 See Gin\'e and Nickl \cite{GiNi} and also Bull \cite{Bu} for further discussion about this condition.